kamni/infra-demo/README.md

    frontend
 3. Database used by the backend

+In a real project, we would probably want to separate out the frontend and backend into their own repositories, but since this is a toy project it makes sense to keep them together for demo purposes.

 The actual frontend/backend code is irrelevant and is primarily just used to test the project, with the exception of: